Chapter 15: To the Distant Skies and Beyond

 Shotgun manages to wake up in time to get away from being roasted, so naturally she stands around exactly where she was lying to make a phone call!
 Even Tseng has words for her on that.
 Shotgun eventually makes a break for it, and just because the world of any Final Fantasy game is horrible, ends up cut off by a troupe of Ochu – giant plant monsters!
 Ririn avoids every fight here, it’s really quite easy because the Ochu burrow and surface on fixed timers, so all he has to do is wait for them to drop before moving on.
 And that’s it for gameplay in this chapter, if you can believe it.
 The boring Bronco segment, the human shell game which in hindsight was probably the chapter’s high-point, a brief dungeon that Ririn appears to have entirely skipped (?), and the Ochu sequence where you’re supposed to actively avoid combat, even if it means waiting through long pauses for them to go away.
 What a wreck.

-You know the rest if you’ve come from FFVII.
-Cid bails on the launch a split second in, the rocket ends up tipped over, and Shinra fakes the broadcast, explaining why no one has ever heard of the launch in FFVII (this detail is new, but not surprising).
+You know the rest of the story if you’ve come from FFVII.
+Cid bails on the launch a split second in to save Shera, the rocket ends up tipped over, and Shinra fakes the broadcast, explaining why no one has ever heard of the launch in FFVII (this detail is new, but not surprising).
 Cid makes a vow to fly the rocket one day, and I do like that they had him collapse when the vow was complete.
 We cut from there to the Shinra HQ boardroom, where Rufus has arranged the shutdown of the space program.
 No sign of Palmer, by the way, which strongly implies we won’t be seeing him at all in BC (and don’t).
-Rufus then loudly hangs the blame for the launch on the president’s neck, and Reeve and Heidegger remark that he might soon take over the company.
+Rufus then loudly hangs the blame for the launch on the president’s neck, and Reeve and Heidegger remark that he might soon move to take over the company.

 As usual, we end with a preview of the next chapter: AVALANCHE have invaded the still-under-construction Corel reactor.
 Wait are they serious?
 They invaded Corel, openly dressed as AVALANCHE, blowing the massive advantage they sacrificed dozens of lives to obtain?
 I imagine the devs were tired of working with substitute sprites or something, but shit.
 Use your surprise to do something surprising, not a big march and invasion you could have done at any time after your surprise!